Strategic Plan, 2023-2027

 Councillor Lloyd Rang

-Lloyd Rang lives in Ward 2 with his wife, son and daughter and enjoys spending time in Clarington’s parks and greenspace.
+Lloyd Rang lives in Ward 2 with his family and enjoys spending time in Clarington’s parks and greenspace.
 Lloyd is serving his first term on Clarington Council as Councillor for Ward 2.
 Lloyd Has a Bachelor of Arts degree, a Master of Arts in History, a Master of Arts in Writing and a Bachelor of Education.
 Lloyd has worked locally as a teacher, in hospital administration at Lakeridge Health and in communications for the Ontario government.
 Lloyd owns a marketing/communications company based out of Bowmanville.

 Marina is a life-long resident of Clarington.
 She has a Bachelor of Arts, and a Master of Information Science specialized in Library and Information Science and Archives and Records Management.
 Marina has served on the Clarington Heritage Committee, the Accessibility Advisory Committee, was elected Chair of the Clarington Museums and Archives Committee in addition to performing duties as the Southern Ontario Library Service trustee during the Library Board’s previous term.